Table of Contents

 Cosigners and Chapter 13

-Under Chapter 13, co-borrowers get much greater protection.
-When you create your Chapter 13 payment plan, you can include the cosigned debt and continue to make your regular payments.
-In addition, if you are agreeing to pay the debt in full, co-borrowers get the benefit of the automatic stay.
-When applied to cosigners and guarantors, it’s called the “co-debtor stay.”
+Under Chapter 13, co-borrowers may get much greater protection.
+When you create your Chapter 13 payment plan, you can include cosigned consumer debt and continue to make payments through the plan or directly, depending on the debt and plan terms.
+Chapter 13 also includes a special protection for individuals who are liable with you on consumer debts.
+This is separate from the ordinary automatic stay and is commonly called the “co-debtor stay.”

 What happens to my cosigner’s credit score if I file for bankruptcy?

-When you file for bankruptcy, your credit score will drop between 100 and 300 points.
+When you file for bankruptcy, your credit score will usually be affected, but the exact change depends on your credit profile, your payment history, and the type of bankruptcy.
 The same is not necessarily true for your co-borrower.
-As long as your creditor continues to receive the loan payments, your co-borrower’s credit score shouldn’t take a hit.
-To the lender, it doesn’t matter if you’re paying or if your cosigner is paying.
-If the account is kept current, your bankruptcy won’t affect their credit score.
+As long as the creditor continues to receive the required loan payments and reports the account as current, your co-borrower’s credit score may not take a direct hit from your filing.
+To the lender, the key issue is whether the account is paid as agreed, not whether you or your cosigner makes the payment.

 What if my guarantor or cosigner files for bankruptcy?